tigellus/Markdown/2. Mechanical Ventilation/14. Capnography/Capnograhpy.md

 [WRONG] A patient on a ventilator

 # Question 4
-You should expect a low end tidal CO2 in all of the following pts EXCEPT
+You should expect a low end tidal CO2 in all of the following except:

 [WRONG] A person who just suffered a pulmonary embolism [WRONG] A patient in hemorrhagic shock